To insert text, select Insert > Text in the Toolbar or Menu Bar. Alternatively, press T, then click anywhere on your Canvas and start typing.

-When you manually adjust the line height, typeface or font size of a text layer, it will reposition itself so that the first baseline will always stay in place.
+If you manually adjust the line height, typeface or font size of a text layer, the text will reposition itself so that the first baseline will always stay in place.
 Similarly, if you change the typeface or font weight in a paragraph, the line height will stay consistent.

 Converting text to vector shapes

-To convert text into vector shapes (and edit them like other vector layers), select your text layer and choose Layer > Convert to Outlines.
-Or press ⌘ + ⌥ + O.
+To convert text into vector shapes and edit them like other vector layers, select a text layer and choose Layer > Convert to Outlines from the Menu Bar.
+Alternatively, press ⌥⌘O.

-Note: Converting text to outlines is a destructive process and you won’t be able to edit the text itself again.
-Also, keep in mind that converting lots of text to outlines can slow the Mac app down.
+Converting text to outlines is a destructive process — you won’t be able to edit the text itself again.
+Also, keep in mind that converting lots of text to outlines can slow down Sketch.